 Son of God - To point out his Divine origin; and thus glancing at His miraculous conception.
 This was an essential character of the Messiah.

 Malachi, in whom we had the Old-Testament farewell, spoke very plainly (ch.
-3:1) concerning John Baptist, who was to give the New-Testament -- “Behold, I send my messenger, and he shall prepare the way before me: and the Lord, whom ye seek, shall suddenly come to his temple,” (Malachi 3:1.).
+3:1) concerning John Baptist, who was to give the New-Testament -- “Behold, I send my messenger, and he shall prepare the way before Me: and the Lord, whom ye seek, shall suddenly come to His temple,” (Malachi 3:1.).

 The voice of one crying - See on Matthew 3:1-3;